Leg injury

 If your child has any of the following:

-• Unable to walk on affected leg due to pain despite appropriate analgesia after 1 hour
+• Cannot walk on leg due to pain after 1 hour, even after painkillers

-• There is a wound and your child is not immunised against tetanus (routinely given as part of the UK child immunisation programme)
+• A wound and your child is not immunised against tetanus (routinely given as part of the UK child immunisation programme)

-• The injury is as a result of an animal or human bite
+• The injury is because of an animal or human bite

 You need to contact a doctor or nurse today